remotion-dev/remotion/packages/docs/docs/player.md

 <ExperimentalBadge/>

 Using the Remotion Player you can embed Remotion videos in any React app and customize the video content at runtime.
+Play the video, then tweak the parameters below the video.
 <PlayerExample />

 ## Installation